Each week we're asked 100's of questions on our Slack channel, from "my test is failing, please help" to "I need help convincing my team". Exhibit A:

 We've already created a list of reasons to convince you that contract testing is a good idea, but today I'd like to take the opportunity to answer a question that comes up often - what is contract testing, and why should you consider adding it to your microservices testing approach?

-In this post we'll cover the following, with accompanying videos:
+In this post we'll cover the following:

 - Integration testing and the challenges with end-to-end integrated tests